From design system to product platform

 Composition

-This shifts the value of the design system.
-It stops being just a UI library and becomes a structured foundation for teams and LLMs to build products with more speed and less ambiguity.
+This completely shifts the core value proposition of a design system.
+It is no longer just a UI component library; it becomes a structured operating engine enabling teams and machine models to construct digital products with maximum speed and zero ambiguity.

 What we are really building

-So, if I had to summarize it in a single idea, I would say this: Code Ready does not want to be the visual source of truth.
-It wants to be the operational foundation to build products without depending on a single tool.
+If I had to summarize everything in a single core thesis, it would be this: a code-ready design system should not aim simply to be the visual source of truth.
+It must aim to be the absolute operational source of truth to build software products independently of any single interface tool.

-And to me, that is precisely the point where a design system stops being a library and starts to become a platform.
+And to me, that is precisely the milestone where a design system moves past being a UI kit and starts becoming a true product platform.

-The natural next step in this series is to dive into the core of that idea: why the registry matters so much and how it stops being an inventory to become a contract and decision layer.
+The next natural step in this series will be to dive into the core of that thesis: why the registry framework matters so much and how it transitions from a simple component inventory into a running contract and decision layer.